Lesson video

 You can see Plato looks determined to get that burger and he's gonna keep on running until he gets it.

-When you can care so much about something so much that nothing can stop you.
+That is an adjective which means committed or devoted, when you care so much about about something so much that nothing can stop you.

 He's so dedicated to his job that he keeps writing and listening to Oz without looking at where he's going.